Ibrahim12142001/The-Help-for-Helplessness/README.md

   - Would improve training speed, especially for 3D CNNs and LSTMs

 - **Motion-Aware Cropping**
-  We thought about using frame differencing or optical flow to crop to areas with movement — this could help the model focus more on the subject's body language.
+  We thought about using frame differencing or optical flow to crop to areas with movement, which could potentially help the model focus more on the subject's body language.

 - **Synthetic Data Generation**
   Our dataset was relatively small and imbalanced.
 With more time, we could have:
   - Added synthetic data
-  - Mixed frame sequences to simulate "in-between" helplessness
+  - Simply collected more data

 - **Model Optimization**
   Training took a long time on some systems: